steven-s/markov-text-generator/README.md

 # Markov Text Generator
-This tool generates markov text of specified lengths based on an input document
+This tool generates markov text of specified word lengths based on an input document

 ## MarkovGenerator class